AbinashBishoyi/zegoggl.es/_posts/2009-04-19-integrating-vim-and-irb.markdown

 filed a bug report ([JRUBY-3665](http://jira.codehaus.org/browse/JRUBY-3665)).
 It kind of works, but the invocation of vim fails from time to time on this platform.

-Update #3 (04/05/10): It's not a problem with FFI but the JVM: you cannot fork and reliably execute Java code afterwards.
+Update #3 (04/05/10): It's not a problem with FFI but the JVM: you cannot fork and reliably execute Java code afterwards (cf. [JRUBY-3665](http://jira.codehaus.org/browse/JRUBY-3665) ).
 A workaround is to use posix_spawn, as shown here: [spoon.rb](http://github.com/headius/spoon/blob/master/lib/spoon.rb).
 I've updated [gist.github.com/98765](http://gist.github.com/98765) accordingly.